Ryanderson94/Project_3/README.md

 Additionally, in order to run the application, users will need the following:

-1) A subscription to utilize RapidAPI and Private Key to application
+1) A subscription to utilize RapidAPI and Private Key
 2) WEB3 subscription
 3) Ganache smart contract address
 4) Pinata private and public key